You may enter information in more than one field.

 Franziska A. HERBST Research Fellow, Department of Palliative Medicine at Universitätsklinikum Erlangen, Germany Administrative areas: Papua New Guinea Places: Melanesia Keywords: Medical Anthropology, Biomedicine, Medical Technology, Health, Ilness Experience, Relatedness, Personhood, Chronic Illness, Body, Agency

-Fabienne LABBÉ PhD Student, CREDO - Centre de Recherche et de Documentation sur l'Océanie at Aix-Marseille University, CNRS, EHESS, France Administrative areas: Fiji, New Caledonia Places: Melanesia, Polynesia Keywords: Health, Sexuality, Body, Gender, Ilness Experience, Human Immunodeficiency Virus (HIV), Sexually Transmitted Infections (STIs), Medical Anthropology, Applied Anthropology, Engaged Anthropology
+Fabienne LABBÉ PhD Student, CREDO - Centre de Recherche et de Documentation sur l'Océanie at Aix-Marseille University, CNRS, EHESS, France Administrative areas: Fiji, New Caledonia Places: Melanesia, Polynesia Keywords: Health, Sexuality, Gender, Ilness Experience, Human Immunodeficiency Virus (HIV), Sexually Transmitted Infections (STIs), Medical Anthropology, Applied Anthropology, Engaged Anthropology, Emotions